 When you hear the word ‘key’ several words may come to mind; lock, unlock, guard, protect.
 Communication has been important for years.
 We have gone from telegrams and the Pony Express to USPS (or "snail mail" as it is called today), email and IM.
 It has gone from taking months or days to instant answers to questions you have.
 In order to have effective communication you need to understand the keys that unlock those doors.

 In this blog series, we will look at ways to strengthen communication between technology staff and educators within your school district!

 Let’s face it.
 The day is rapidly approaching when every student, in every school, across the country will using a device in school.
 Or, for that matter, TWO devices!
 Many districts have already started the process of embracing this reality and shifting towards more digital learning environments.

 This road has been bumpy for most, if not all, of us who are at some stage of the transition.
 How has this process been for you?
 Has it been smooth sailing?
 Rocky and tumultuous?
 A little scary?
 Most likely, a little of each.

 Any district delving into digital learning ultimately wants to do it well.
 ISTE knows this and developed the Essential Conditions for Effective Technology Integration.
-There are thirteen essential conditions in all.
+There are fourteen essential conditions in all.
 Below are three key elements derived from those that must be present to establish a foundation for success.